erfan4323/Rusty-Mind/README.md

 ## Notes

-1. if you want to login and the register system doesn't work, there are three account with the id ==GG, scarface, bandicoot==
+1. if you want to login and the register system doesn't work, there are three account with the id {GG, scarface, bandicoot}